rai-project/rai/README.md

 ## Building From Source

-This is not recommended unless you are interested in developing and/or deploying `rai` on your own cluster.
+This is not recommended unless you are interested in developing and/or deploying `rai` on your personal cluster.
 To build from source simple run

 ```bash
 go get -u github.com/rai-project/rai